jeromecoupe/webstoemp/src/blogposts/2020-03-04-basic-custom-taxonomies-with-eleventy.md

 ---
-title: "Using custom taxonomies with Eleventy"
+title: "Basic custom taxonomies with Eleventy"
 excerpt: "Eleventy comes with a built-in tagging system.
 For a recent project, I wanted to use my own category system, which led me to dive a bit deeper into extending and configuring Eleventy."
 image: "metal-drawers.jpg"
 imageAlt: "Multiple metal drawers - Jesse Orico"